RADIANT RESILIENCE

 Radiant Resilience is a practice and curriculum designed for people who are committed to deepening their capacity for leadership and community building.
 We also offer a structured professional development pathway for those interested in certification in Embodied & Land-Based Resilience Practices.
 Learn more about certification here.

 Living in this way is not naïve or inconsequential.
 It is a refusal to participate in the destruction we are witnessing.
 When we choose peace in our own bodies, relationships, and how we consume, we interrupt cycles of harm.
-When we cultivate peace, joy, and loving kindness within ourselves, we bring it to our embodied everyday relationships.
+When we cultivate peace, joy and loving kindness within ourselves, we bring it to our embodied everyday relationships.
 We find space and time to love and nurture the important people in our lives.
 We develop friendships with others who elevate peace and freedom from oppression and violence.
 In this way, we build strength in our communities, generate hope, and bring support and joy to those around us.

 - A week-long retreat on beautiful Salt Spring Island, B.C.
 We will be working with our bodies in close relationship with the land through teachings in mindful somatic movement, subtle body awareness, and cultural safety.